Solar Panel Roof Requirements

 When deciding to purchase a home solar energy system, most homeowners choose to mount the solar array system onto their roof.

-Putting a solar array on the roof means roof design and condition become a large factor in both the system design options and in the initial cost.
+Putting a solar panel on the roof means roof design and condition become a large factor in both the system design options and in the initial cost.

-Understanding roofing requirements and the basics of roofing structures can help you make a more educated decision about your solar array system.
+Understanding roofing requirements and the basics of roofing structures can help you make a more educated decision about your solar panel system.

 Renewable Energy Tax Credits